rsennrich/wmt16-scripts/README.md

 - sample : sample scripts that we used for preprocessing, training and decoding.
 We used mostly the same settings for all translation directions, with small differences in vocabulary size.
 Dropout was enabled for EN<->RO, but disabled otherwise.

+- factored_sample: sample scripts for preprocessing and training with linguistic input features.
+This was not used in shared task submissions, but in (Sennrich and Haddow, 2016).

 - r2l : scripts for reranking the output of the (default) left-to-right decoder with a model that decodes from right-to-left.